 a.
-New Hires for Executives (PWD) Answer No
+New Hires for Executives (PWD)

 b.
-New Hires for Managers (PWD) Answer No
+New Hires for Managers (PWD)

 c.
-New Hires for Supervisors (PWD) Answer No
+New Hires for Supervisors (PWD)

-The agency made no new hires to supervisory positions.
+The agency did not make any new hires at the Executive or Supervisor level.

 8. Using the qualified applicant pool as the benchmark, does your agency have a trigger involving PWTD among the selectees for new hires to supervisory positions?
 If "yes", describe the trigger(s) in the text box.
 Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.